cmob123/Image-Tone-Front-end/README.md

 Leveraging Watson APIs to Perform Visual Sentiment Analysis
 -----------------------------------------------------------
-We gathered data from the top 5000 all time posts on reddit.com/r/pics, saving the image url and the results of performing a tone analysis of up to the top 25 root level comments.
+We gathered data from the top 5,000 all time posts on reddit.com/r/pics, saving the image url and the results of performing a tone analysis of up to the top 25 root-level comments.
 We did not consider albums or images not in .jpg or .png format.
-We performe tone analysis on the title, but it proved to be less reliable than comment data.
-In total, we were left with about 3000 data points.
-We then split the data in half, using 50% for training and setting aside 50% for testing.
-This left us with about 1500 posts worth of training data.
+We tried performing tone analysis on the title, but it turned out to be less reliable than comment data.
+In total, we were left with about 3,000 data points.
+We then split the data in half, using 50% for training and setting aside 50% for testing, leaving us with about 1,500 posts worth of training data.

 With this data, we partitioned the images by tone scores.
-We saved the top fifth and bottom fifth in each emotional category. (about 200 images each, close to the limit of the largest file accepted by the visual classifier) We used these images sets to train 13 visual classifiers, one for each tone, using the top fifth as the positive example, and the bottom fifth as the negative example.
+We saved the top fifth and bottom fifth in each emotional category. (about 200 images each, close to the limit of the largest file accepted by the visual classifier) We used these image sets to train 13 visual classifiers, one for each tone, using the top fifth as positive examples, and the bottom fifth as negative examples.

 Assesment
 ---------
 Any hard statistical analysis is left as an excercise for the reader. (see data/data.csv)

 We ran our newly created classifiers on the testing data set, comparing the classifier's confidence levels with the data from the tone analysis.
-With these 2 data sets, we generated correlation coefficients between our classifiers and reality.
+Using these 2 data sets, we generated correlation coefficients between our classifiers and reality.

 Correlation coefficient of Anger: 0.16750500103560734